 Application season is here again!
 Below are several Cal State Apply updates as well as some helpful reminders to assist students.

-The priority application period for the Fall 2021 semester opens on Thursday, October 1, 2020, and closes on Friday, December 4, 2020.
+The priority application period for the Fall 2021 semester opens October 1, 2022, and closes November 30, 2022.
 We encourage you to apply early.

 Validation is Here!
 Students are highly encouraged to find their high school, so they do not need to manually enter their high school coursework, complete a-g matching, and ensure validation is properly applied.
 Students can now search for their high school using the CEEB code.